 The Corps and NMFS completed a programmatic EFH consultation on June 9, 2011 which includes the proposed maintenance dredging.
-The Corps does not anticipate that the proposed dredging would affect eelgrass.
-Therefore, eelgrass minimization measures are not required.
+One of NMFS's key concerns with dredging is potential impacts to eelgrass beds.
+While, the Corps does not anticipate that the proposed dredging would affect eelgrass directly (see sheets 3, 4 and 5).
+Most of the project site is within the buffer zone established by NMFS.
+Therefore, pre-dredge surveys will be required and the Corps will require the appropriate mitigation measures in accordance with the programmatic EFH consultation.

 The recently-deposited bottom sediments to be dredged during maintenance dredge activities are composed mainly (approximately 95%) of silts and clays (mud).
 It is presumed that fish species utilizing the area would be using it for feeding during a period of growth.
-When dredging occurs, the fish should be able to find ample and suitable foraging areas in and along the Alameda Tidal Canal.
+When dredging occurs, the fish should be able to find ample and suitable foraging areas in and along the Strawberry Channel.
 As the infaunal community recovers in the dredged area, fish species will return to feed.
-Therefore, the proposed dredging is expected to have only short-term, minor adverse affects on EFH
+Therefore, the proposed dredging is expected to have only short-term, minor adverse affects on EFH.

-Marine Protection, Research, and Sanctuaries Act (MPRSA): Section 302 of the MPRSA of 1972, as amended (16 U.S.C. § 1432 et seq.), authorizes the Secretary of Commerce, in part, to designate areas of ocean waters, such as the Cordell Bank, Gulf of the Farallones, and Monterey Bay, as National Marine Sanctuaries for the purpose of preserving or restoring such areas for their conservation, recreational, or aesthetic values. ecological.
-After designation, activities in sanctuary waters authorized under other authorities are valid only if the Secretary of Commerce certifies that the activities are consistent with Title III of the MPRSA.
-No Department of the Army Permit will be issued until the applicant obtains the required certification or permit.
-The project does not occur in sanctuary waters, and a preliminary review by the Corps indicates the project would not likely affect sanctuary resources.
-This presumption of effect, however, remains subject to a final determination by the Secretary of Commerce, or his designee, by the close of the comment period.
+Marine Protection, Research, and Sanctuaries Act (MPRSA): Section 302 of the MPRSA of 1972, as amended (16 U.S.C. § 1432 et seq.), authorizes the Secretary of Commerce, in part, to designate areas of ocean waters, such as the Cordell Bank, Gulf of the Farallones, and Monterey Bay, as National Marine Sanctuaries for the purpose of preserving or restoring such areas for their conservation, recreational, ecological, or aesthetic values.
+After such designation, activities in sanctuary waters authorized under other authorities are valid only if the Secretary of Commerce certifies that the activities are consistent with Title III of the MPRSA.
+Department of the Army Permit will be issued until the applicant obtains the required certification or permit.
+The project does not occur in sanctuary waters, and a preliminary review by the Corps indicates the project would not likely affect sanctuary This presumption of effect, however, resources. remains subject to a final determination by the Secretary of Commerce, or his designee, by the close of the comment period.

-National Historic Preservation Act (NHPA): Section 106 of the NHPA of 1966, as amended (16 U.S.C. § 470 et seq.), requires federal agencies to consult with the appropriate State Historic Preservation Officer to take into account the effects of their undertakings on historic properties listed in or eligible for listing in the National Register of Historic Places.
+National Historic Preservation Act (NHPA): Section 106 of the NHPA of 1966, as amended (16 U.S.C. § 470 et seq.), requires federal agencies to consult with the appropriate State Historic

+Preservation Officer to take into account the effects of their undertakings on historic properties listed in or eligible for listing in the National Register of Historic Places.
 Section 106 of the NHPA further requires federal agencies to consult with the appropriate Tribal Historic Preservation Officer or any Indian tribe to take into account the effects of their undertakings on historic properties, including traditional cultural properties, trust resources, and sacred sites, to which Indian tribes attach historic, religious, and cultural significance.

-Because the project site has been previously dredged, historic or archeological resources are not expected to occur in the project vicinity.
-If unrecorded archaeological resources are discovered during project implementation, those operations affecting such resources will be temporarily suspended until the Corps concludes Section 106 consultation with the State Historic Preservation Officer or the Tribal

-Historic Preservation Officer to take into account any project related impacts to those resources.
+Because the channel has been previously dredged, historic or archeological resources are not expected to occur in the project vicinity.
+If unrecorded archaeological resources are discovered during project implementation, those operations affecting such resources will be temporarily suspended until the Corps concludes Section 106 consultation with the State Historic Preservation Officer or the Tribal Historic Preservation Officer to take into account any project related impacts to those resources.